slipstream/SlipStreamDocumentation/docs/release_notes/stable_releases.rst

   configuration can be managed with the help of the extra tooling directly in the Elasticsearch DB.
 - Service Catalog displays prices consistently in EUR.
-- Added of the support of CPU/RAM/Disk server side as module parameters.
+- Added support of CPU/RAM/Disk server side as module parameters.
 - Introduced new Python CLI and API to SlipStream service like `nuv.la
   <https://nuv.la>`_.
 - Made Service Catalog available in the community version.